Lucy616/GettingData_Project/README.md

 =========================================
 - 'README.txt': It explains how all of the scripts work and how they are connected
 - 'CodeBook': It explains the dataset and variables.
-- 'Human Activity Recognition Summary Using Smartphones Dataset' :
+- 'Human Activity Recognition Summary Using Smartphones Dataset' (Data is upload through Coursera Website) :
     The summary dataset contains the training and test datasets of the original 'Human Activity Recognition Using Smartphones Dataset'
 - 'run_analysis.R' : This script does the following.
     STEP 1: Import the original data